arinbasu/Workflow/thoughts.md

 ## What did I learn from failed experiments

 If I create a markdown block and push it through git, it may work.

-Why doesn't it work?
+Perhaps create a structure with html or insert text first.
+Then pull and push from github?